kballard237/AC209a-Final-Project/README.md

 ![Scatter plot](./Sensor_2/data_exploration/scatter.png)

-Notice that within this scatter matrix, there is a more distinct correlation between temperature and humidity.
-We keep this in mind later when including interaction terms in our data set for our models.
+Notice that from this scatter matrix, we can see that there is a more distinct correlation between temperature and humidity.

 ### Variables